Risingson/eveeyedocs/docs/navigation/waypoints.md

 | Set sole destination | Will clear current route and set that system as destination |

 ## Gatekills
-Kills are fetched from zKill every 5 minutes.
+Kills on gates will be displayed in your route.
+This is almost live information due to it being fetched from zKill every 5 minutes.
 To learn about the color displays please refer to [this](https://eveeye.readthedocs.io/en/latest/navigation/route/).

 ## Wormholes/Jumpbridges